9. Database access

 Project references (see [1] in the project)

-- System.Data: because we are using a database.
+- System.Data : because we use a database.

 The entities (see [2] in the project)

-The [TrancheImpot] and [ImpotException] classes are the same as in previous versions.
+Classes [TrancheImpot] and [ImpotException] are those of previous versions.

 The [dao] layer (see [3] in the project)